WillyWinkel/nix-windows/README.md

    - Update NixOS channels
    - Set NixOS as the default WSL distribution
    - Install essential tools and link your configuration

+4. **(Optional) Customize your environment:**

+   Use the provided `home.nix` and other configuration files in this repository as a starting point for your own NixOS and Home Manager setup.

 _Note: You may need to manually set up SSH keys for Git access._